The end of a year can only mean one thing: An obligatory end-of-the-year reflections post!

 Yes, 2014 was going to be such a wonderful year!

-Unfortunately, there were many things that took away from the joys I had planned.
+Unfortunately, many things took away from the joys I had planned.
 But despite the upsets I faced over the course of the year, I had many, many wonderful moments.

 Here are some of my 2014 highlights, month-by-month!